Woman who beat, burnt and killed 5yo sentenced to 17 years

 According to the summary of facts, Barriball, who was unemployed, lived in a rented cabin on a Te Puna section owned by her father.

-Michaela Barriball is not a relation of Malachi's - however, he was placed into her care in September last year after a request from Malachi's mother.
+Michaela Barriball is not a relation of Malachi's - however, he was placed into her care in September last year.

+For the first time, it can be revealed that Malachi's biological mother was imprisoned in June last year, and the child was placed with Barriball at the mother's request.
+Further details as to how the arrangement was reached are subject to non-publication orders.

 He would frequently soil himself, which Barriball would respond to by stripping him naked and locking him outside or in a car.
 She would force the child to stand for prolonged periods of time, only being allowed to sit when given permission, and he was also deprived of food.